dwjoyce/pythonbook/More functions.rst

 2. Even functions without the ``return`` keyword return a value - the value ``None``.
 It is sort of like a non-value, similar to zero but not actually an integer number.

 3. When a program comes across the ``return`` keyword, control returns immediately to the calling code.
 This is the case even if there is more code after the return satement - this code is effectively out of reach by the program.
 This is why it is called *unreachable* code.

+4. There are two ways of passing in argments with functions.
+Firstly, by *position*, so the order of arguments is matched up with the order of parameters.
+Secondly, by *keyword*, so you can specifiy the name of the paramter, followed by the equals sign, and then the expression (e.g. a value or variable name) that parameter should be given.